 Diazepam is a Schedule IV controlled substance with the potential for abuse.
 Development of dependence and tolerance can occur in addiction-prone, long-term treatment or those patients taking high doses.
 Thus, these individuals should be under careful supervision.
 Once an individual develops dependence, the risk of developing withdrawal symptoms increases.
 Signs of benzodiazepine withdrawal include tremor, rebound anxiety, perceptual disturbances, dysphoria, psychosis, agitation, irritability, restlessness, sweating, headache, confusion, myalgias, abdominal pain, and vomiting.
 In long-term use and abrupt cessation, there is potential for hallucinations and epileptic seizures to occur.

 Propylene Glycol Toxicity

 Propylene glycol toxicity is a rare toxidrome associated with the parenteral use of diazepam.
 Propylene glycol is a common diluent used in the suspension of IV diazepam.
 Large doses or long-term infusions of IV diazepam can cause accumulation of propylene glycol and subsequent anion gap metabolic acidosis.
-Signs of the propylene glycol poisoning include the development of serum hyperosmolality, hemolysis, cardiac dysrhythmias, hypotension, lactic acidosis, seizure, acute kidney injury, and multisystem organ failure.
+Signs of propylene glycol poisoning include the development of serum hyperosmolality, hemolysis, cardiac dysrhythmias, hypotension, lactic acidosis, seizure, acute kidney injury, and multisystem organ failure.

 Enhancing Healthcare Team Outcomes